 Capital One Venture travel insurance isn’t the most robust policy available from a credit card.
 But it’s solid, doesn’t cost you any extra money and isn’t a reason not to get the card.
 After all, you get Venture for the rewards and use the travel insurance when you have to.

 Capital One Savor vs. Venture pits a cash back card against a travel rewards card.
 Capital One Savor offers 4% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% cash back on all other types of purchases.
 The Venture card gives 2 miles per $1 spent on all purchases.
 Venture’s miles are worth 1 cent each toward travel.
 Both cards charge a $95 annual fee.… read full answer

 Both cards come with an attractive signup bonus.
 Savor gives $300 after you spend $3,000 in the first 3 months.
-Venture offers 60,000 miles when you spend $3,000 in the first 3 months.
-That’s worth up to $600 when redeemed toward travel.
+Venture offers 50,000 miles when you spend $3,000 in the first 3 months.
+That’s worth up to $500 when redeemed toward travel.
+Or you can get 100,000 miles for spending $20,000 within the first 12 months.
 There are no introductory 0% APR offers available for either card.
 The regular APRs are also pretty high.

 Each card comes with a wealth of benefits such as travel accident insurance, roadside assistance, extended warranty protection and more.
 Neither card charges a foreign transaction fee.
 So you can use either card for purchases abroad without having to pay a surcharge.

 At the end of the day, Capital One Venture is the obvious choice for frequent travelers.
 But if you’re a big spender on dining and entertainment and don’t travel much, then go with the Savor card.